CTS of Asheville Site

 Following a citizen complaint in 1999, NCDENR sampled a spring that supplied water to two homes next to the CTS facility.
-NCDENR found contamination from trichloroethene (TCE) and petroleum compounds in the spring and another residential well.
-EPA responded, provided bottled water to the affected families and connected residences to the municipal water system.
+NCDENR found contamination from TCE and petroleum compounds in the spring and a nearby residential well.
+EPA responded, provided bottled water to the affected families and connected four residences to the municipal water system.

 In 2001, and again in 2006, EPA conducted more in-depth investigations of the site.
-In both instances, EPA concluded the CTS site did not qualify for the NPL.
+In both instances, EPA concluded the CTS site did not qualify for the National Priorities List (NPL).

-In 2007-2008, EPA found TCE contamination in four private wells in the Oaks Subdivision, located approximately ¾ mile northeast of the CTS facility, were found to be contaminated with TCE.
+In 2007-2008, EPA found TCE contamination in four private wells in the Oaks Subdivision, located approximately ¾ mile northeast of the CTS facility.
 As a temporary measure, EPA provided bottled water to affected residents in the Oaks Subdivision, until connecting them to the municipal water supply.
 After sampling 72 private wells in September 2008, EPA began to monitor the wells on a quarterly basis.
 In August 2009, EPA sampled a residential well on Chapel Hill Church Road that was not on the monitoring network and found the well to be highly contaminated with TCE and cis-DCE.
 EPA responded by supplying the residents with bottled water and subsequently connected the residents to the municipal water system.
 Quarterly monitoring will continue until EPA determines that it is no longer necessary.
 TCE has not been detected in private drinking water wells in the monitoring network since August 2009.

 EPA and NCDENR investigations found contamination primarily in ground water near the CTS Site and in the soil beneath and behind the old manufacturing building.
 Ground water at the CTS Site is primarily contaminated with chlorinated solvents, such as trichloroethene (TCE), cis-1,2-dichloroethene (cis-DCE), and 1,1,1-trichloroethane (TCA), part of a chemical family commonly referred to as volatile organic compounds (VOCs).
 Of the chemicals found, TCE is the primary contaminant of concern.
 TCE is a nonflammable, colorless liquid with a somewhat sweet odor and a sweet, burning taste.
 Mainly used as a solvent to remove grease from metal parts, TCE is also an ingredient in adhesives, paint removers, typewriter correction fluids, and spot removers.
 Degradation products, chemicals that occur as the main chemical breaks down, were also measured at elevated levels.
 Those chemicals are cis-DCE, 1,1-dichloroethene (1,1-DCE) and vinyl chloride.
-In addition to these chemicals, heavy metals, polychlorinated biphenyls (PCBs), bis(2-ethylhexyl)phthalate and petroleum constituents such as benzene, naphthalene and 2-methylnaphthalene have also been found at the site.
-All of the chemicals found are hazardous substances.
+Petroleum products have also been found at the site.

 Cleanup and Related Activities: